rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/extended-memory.rst

 A000:0000 to BFFF:FFFF is indicated as green for OpenCL.
 The other 3 512M
 blocks are blue indicating that they are available destinations for mapping from alternate regions of the 36-bit address space.
-The one green 512M block will always be fixed to it's corresponding location in physical memory and is not available for mapping.
+The one green 512M block will always be fixed to its corresponding location in physical memory and is not available for mapping.

 Within that 512M fixed block there is 80M of reserved memory and 432M of CMEM